mstksg/inCode/copy/entries/lenses-and-prisms.md

 touched in too much detail is the topic of lenses and optics.
 A big part of this is because there are already so many great resources on lenses.

-This post won't be a "lens tutorial", but rather a dive into an insightful perspective on lenses and prisms that I've heard repeated many times (and always credited to Edward Kmett), but not yet all compiled into a single place.
-In particular, I'm going to talk about the perspective of lenses and prisms as embodying the essences of products and sums (respectively), and how that observation can help you with a more "practical" understanding of lenses and prisms.
+This post won't be a "lens tutorial", but rather a dive into an perspective on lenses and prisms that I've heard repeated many times (and always credited to Edward Kmett) but never quite expanded on in-depth.
+In particular, I'm going to talk about the perspective of lenses and prisms as embodying the essences of products and sums (respectively), the insights that perspective brings, how well it flows into the "profunctor optics" formulation, and how you can apply these observations to practical usage of lenses and prisms.

 The "final code" in this post is [available online][code] as a "stack executable" that, when run, will pop you into a *ghci* session with all of the